 Elections

-Post-election analysis shows that the landslide victories in 2022 statewide races (governor, senator, state cabinet members) happened because Democrats stayed home.
+2022 post-election analysis shows that the landslide victories in statewide races (governor, senator, state cabinet members) happened because Democrats stayed home.

 Possible reasons for our poor turnout include lackluster candidates, poor performance by the state party, and disruptions from hurricane Ian.
 Heavily gerrymandered districts at the state and local levels have resulted in “safe” seats where incumbents ran unopposed, dampening voter enthusiasm.